 Some jewellery applications you can do with a Micro flame torch are: melt balls on ear wires, anneal and solder ½” earrings with a bezel, make 14 gauge and under jump rings, make a 4mm wide ring band, torch fire some small metal clay (pmc) and produce heat patina on copper.

 The Big Buddy Torch also uses butane, it has a larger flame than the micro-mini, and its flame is adjustable and lockable.
-It also can be used at a multiple of different angles.
+It also can be used at multiples of different angles.
 It can do all a micro mini can as well as: create silver pendants 1 to 1 ½”, solder ear wires to earrings, 12 gauge and thicker jump rings, 5mm ring bands, attach a bezel to a ring, anneal sheet metal and torch fire enamel rings and pendants.
 We have this torch in a variety of fun colours too!

 Atmospheric torches are the most common type of torches used in studios and schools.
 They use pressurized propane, butane or acetylene and ambient oxygen from the air, which mixes at the torch head.
 With some of these torches, regulators are required, as is with the acetylene torches we use at Workingsilver.
-Flame size can be adjusted by the pressure of the gas released, amount of gas by the knob at the torch head, and using different size tips at the torch head.
+Flame size can be adjusted by the pressure of the gas released, the amount of gas by the knob at the torch head, and using different size tips at the torch head.
 These types of torches are perfect for silver jewellery applications and can perform almost any task sufficiently.
 Along with what a mini torch can handle, much bigger jewellery pieces can be made such as large rings, cuff bracelets, huge heavy pendants, melting silver for water casting and ingots.
 Brands of this type of torch are the Smith silversmith, presto-o-lite, and the whale torch (aka orca, whale, or copperhead torch)

 Propane Air silversmith Torch (Orca Torch)